tobiscode/disstans/docs/_sources/tutorials/tutorial_3.rst.txt

 parameters falls below 10 :sup:`-2`, and around less than 10 parameters change between each iteration.
 Towards 20 iterations, no parameters actually change between being close-to-zero or non-zero, they just change their value slightly.
-This shows that the spatial reweighting scheme employed by disstans converges nicely and fulfills the goal of reducing the number of unique splines used by the entire network.
+This shows that the spatial reweighting scheme employed by DISSTANS converges nicely and fulfills the goal of reducing the number of unique splines used by the entire network.

 .. image:: ../img/tutorial_3e_diffs.png